 For a new method to determine the value of derivatives

 When Robert C. Merton was a graduate student in applied mathematics he had an unusual moonlighting job – he’d visit a local brokerage at 6:30 every morning and spend a few hours trading securities.
 Later, when he went to M.I.T. to study economics under Nobel Laureate Paul Samuelson, it struck him that his early morning activity could be placed on a scholarly footing.
 “I realized that what I’d been doing could be a field of economics.”
 And so it became.
 Since the 1960s, Merton has been researching the financial risk associated with derivatives, a financial instrument connected to a stock.
-Merton is the George Fisher Baker Professor of Business Administration.
+Merton was was the George Fisher Baker Professor of Business Administration from 1988 to 1998, and the John and Natty McArthur University Professor from 1998 until his retirement in 2010.

 For poetic works of lyrical beauty and ethical depth, which exalt everyday miracles and the living past

 Raised in a thatched farmstead in County Derry, Ireland, Heaney studied as a “scholarship boy,” as his father called him, at Queens University in Belfast, where he began to write poems.
 In 1966 his collection Death of a Naturalist was published.
 In the nine volumes since, he has treated subjects ranging from farmwork to politics to the beauty of the Irish language.
 “I rhyme / to see myself, to set the darkness echoing.”
-Heaney is the Ralph Waldo Emerson Poet in Residence.
+Heaney was the Ralph Waldo Emerson Poet in Residence from 1995 to 2006.

 Elias J. Corey